mgoadric/cardstock/docs/recycle/index.rst

 RECYCLE is a game description language that allows for an algorithmic representation of common  core  mechanisms
 and elements of card games.
-RECYCLE stands  for  REcursive  CYclic
-Card game LanguagE, referring to the primary feature of the language:  the recursion of game stages  containing  cycles  of  player  turns.
+RECYCLE stands for REcursive  CYclic Card game LanguagE, referring to the primary feature of the language: the recursion of game stages containing  cycles of player turns.
 The language resembles the LISP programming language, often having a large number of nested instructions that control the flow of the games.

-The process of writing game rules in a natural language can be fraught with ambiguities, often necessitating clarifications after publication.
+Card game rules are often looser than board game rules, having more of a folk origin, and are easily altered with house rules and variations.
 Encoding a game in RECYCLE can be useful for illuminating the underlying formal structure of a game design, providing insight into avenues for targeted or large-scale refinement, and resolving